preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 .. image:: teamwork-actions-v7.png

-**Note!** To be able to delete a teamwork, you must be App Administrator for the teamwork.
+**Note!** To be able to delete a teamwork, you must be app administrator for the teamwork.
 Also note that deleting a teamwork from this list does not delete the connected Sharepoint site.

 For more information, see below.

-Create a Teamwork
+Create a teamwork
 ***********************
-To create a Teamwork from here, do the following:
+To create a teamwork from here, do the following:

 1. Click CREATE NEW.
 2. Select "Create New".
-3. Select Template.
+3. Select template.

 Here's an example with a lot of different alternatives.
 You may not have as many.